 National standards allow for a state to permit the sale of raw milk for human consumption, and South Australia allows sales within the framework of a regulatory regime.
 Regulations in Queensland and New South Wales allow for the sale of raw goat’s milk but not raw cow’s milk.
 In Queensland, raw cow’s milk is available in health food stores as Cleopatra’s Bath Milk, and cow share programs are underway in Queensland and other states.

 - Update, Aug.
 27, 2008: A member from Australia tells us herdshare is progressing well, but there will be certain states (ie Victoria) where it will be difficult / if not impossible to implement.
-They are working at alternatives in those areas and there are various listings on the site www.realmilkaustralia.com, with appropriate people to contact.
+They are working at alternatives in those areas and there are various listings on the site www.realmilkaustralia.com (Update January 2015: Site appears to be gone), with appropriate people to contact.
 During the next weeks they are working toward setting up local blogs for people setting up milk runs/cow shares in different areas, so it is more focused on local news around australia.
 They are moving strongly on Legislation changes.
 This is a really important opportunity for them to take advantage of in terms of legislation.
 Raw milk cheese is also undergoing de-regulation; there is an update on this on the milk site.

 - Update, Spring 2006: We have a report of a new raw milk dairy in southest Queensland, Warradale Organics.
 Their Jersey milk is available to participants in a herdshare agreement at the Northley Organic Markets in Brisbane and through distributors in Southeast Queensland.
 The farm can be contacted at email@example.com.